authelia/authelia/docs/configuration/identity-providers/oidc.md

 <div markdown="1">
 type: string
 {: .label .label-config .label-purple }
-required: yes
+required: situational
-{: .label .label-config .label-red }
+{: .label .label-config .label-yellow }
 </div>

 The shared secret between Authelia and the application consuming this client.
-Currently this is stored in plain text.
+This is stored in plain text at this stage in the beta.

+This must be provided when the client is a confidential client type, and must be blank when using the public client type.
+To set the client type to public see the [public](#public) configuration option.

 #### public
 <div markdown="1">